SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Conclusion

 \section{Conclusion}

 We present a Sparse Convolution-Transformer Network (SCTN) for scene flow estimation.
-Our SCTN leverages the sparse convolution module to transfer irregular point cloud into locally consistent flow features for estimating spatially coherent motions in local regions.
-Our transformer module learns rich contextual information via explicitly modeling point relations, which is helpful for matching corresponding points and benefits scene flow estimation.
+Our SCTN leverages the VIFE module to transfer irregular point cloud into locally smooth flow features for estimating spatially consistent motions in local regions.
+Our PTFE module learns rich contextual information via explicitly modeling point relations, which is helpful for matching corresponding points and benefits scene flow estimation.
 A novel FSC loss is also proposed for training SCTN, improving the generalization ability of our method.
-We test our approach on FlyingThings3D and KITTI Scene Flow datasets, displaying state-of-the-art performances.
+Our approach achieves state-of-the-art performances on FlyingThings3D and KITTI datasets.